 While the lowest average Experian credit scores can be found in these areas:

 Blaenau Gwent (707)

-If you'd like to see what the average credit score is in your town or city, take a look at Experian's average credit score map.
-By typing in your postcode, you can see how your credit rating compares to other people's in your area.
+If you'd like to see the average credit score in your town or city, take a look at Experian's average credit score map.
+By typing in your postcode, you can see how your credit rating compares to other people in your area.

 According to Experian's data, not only does credit score vary by location, it varies by age too.

 Here are the average Experian credit scores based on age group.

 Age 55+ - (863)